w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 ```
 [INFO]  snarkJS: OK!
 ```
-which means that that proof passed the validation.
+which means that proof passed the validation.
 Now we will try to do the same in the Substrate pallet, using our Groth16 code from the previous article.

 ## Substrate Pallet